lyudchik/LoseIt/docs/Software Requirements Specification.md

  #### 3.1.1\.
 Basic functionality <a name="3.1.1"></a>

  ##### 3.1.1.1\.
 Set calories restriction <a name="3.1.1.1"></a>
-<b>Description: </b> The user has the opportunity to set amount of calories to reach goals.
+<b>Description: </b> The user has the ability to set amount of calories to reach goals.

 Function | Requirements
 |:---|:---
 Set calories restriction | The application should allow the user input correct amount of calories

  ##### 3.1.1.2\.
 Pick date <a name="3.1.1.2"></a>
-<b>Description: </b> The user has the opportunity to choose day and view previous results or set new goals.
+<b>Description: </b> The user has the ability to choose day and view previous results or set new goals.

 Function | Requirements
 |:---|:---
 Pick date | The application should allow the user to input correct date in format DD/MM/YYYY

  ##### 3.1.1.3\.
 Search nutrients information <a name="3.1.1.3"></a>
-<b>Description: </b> The user has the opportunity to search nutrients information about  food in the application.
+<b>Description: </b> The user has the ability to search nutrients information about food in the application.

 Function | Requirements
 |:---|:---
 Search nutrients information | The application should allow the user to search info and make a request to nutritionix via API

  ##### 3.1.1.4\.
 Add food information <a name="3.1.1.4"></a>
-<b>Description: </b> The user has the opportunity to add food for every meal in the application.
+<b>Description: </b> The user has the ability to add food for every meal in the application.

 Function | Requirements
 |:---|:---
 Add food information | The application should allow the user to add food for every meal in the application

  ##### 3.1.1.5\.
 Create food information <a name="3.1.1.5"></a>
-<b>Description: </b> The user has the opportunity to create basic food information.
+<b>Description: </b> The user has the ability to create basic food information.

 Function | Requirements
 |:---|:---